-Chemical maker DSM sees strong demand for methane-reducing cow food additive
+Chemical maker DSM sees strong demand for methane-reducing cow feed additive

 Bovaer cuts methane emissions when mixed into a cow’s feed by inhibiting an enzyme in the digestion process which normally causes the release of the gas.

-After ten years of research the Dutch company says it has dozens of global peer reviewed studies backing its claims, and showing no effect on the health of cows or the milk they deliver.
+After ten years of research the Dutch company says it has dozens of global peer reviewed studies backing its claims and showing no effect on the health of cows or the milk they deliver.

+DSM on Monday said it had teamed up with Dutch scientists and animal feed producers to measure the effects of Bovaer in different dosages and different diets.

+The trial will run from November until February 2020, and the results are expected to be applicable throughout Europe, DSM said.

 “This can have a real impact and we want to make it as big as possible”, Van Nieuwland said.
 “The faster we move, the better.”